 Our functional currency is the Canadian dollar (CAD) because the majority of our revenue and purchases are in that currency.
 We do have transactions denominated in U.S. dollar (USD) because we sell into the U.S. market and purchase goods and services from the U.S. As a result, changes in CAD to USD exchange rate can impact our business and result in foreign currency gains or losses.
 It should be noted that our USD denominated purchases exceed our USD denominated revenue in a fiscal year.
 It should also be noted that many of our domestic customers export their products into the U.S. Thus, a stronger CAD can cause those customers to be less competitive in the U.S. and thereby influence the customers to resist price increases or request steel price reductions from the Company.
 Also, U.S. exports of steel into Canada have historically forced domestic steel prices in CAD downward.
 In addition, the North American benchmark for spot market prices for certain products such as hot-rolled coil, are determined in USD.

-On July 28, 2017, Stelco Inc. entered into forward hedging arrangements to hedge the conversion of a portion of USD denominated revenue.
-Under the terms of the hedging arrangements, Stelco Inc. agreed to sell an aggregate of up to \$45 million U.S. dollar calls and Canadian dollar puts and purchase up to \$90 million in U.S. dollar puts and Canadian dollar calls in specified tranches between August 30, 2017 and July 30, 2018.
+On July 28, 2017, the Company entered into forward hedging arrangements to hedge the conversion of a portion of USD denominated revenue.
+Under the terms of the hedging arrangements, the Company agreed to sell an aggregate of up to \$45 million USD calls and CAD puts and purchase up to \$90 million in USD puts and CAD calls in specified tranches between August 30, 2017 and July 30, 2018.